GPDC/CryptRelay/README_xfering_ti_eclipse.md

 To fix this we must go to   run->run configurations-> c/c++ Application-> your project name here-> look over to the right and click on the Main tab → go to the second line below where it says Project:-> click browse button, and select your project folder.
 Hit apply.

-Make sure verything was done for release and for debug configurations
+Make sure everything was done for release and for debug configurations

 finally we do a clean and build for the index and the project.
 To do the index,